verdaux/BookNotes/Phrases/Insults.md

 - [ ] I know 5 bad painters, you are 4 of them
 - [ ] You know there's a world outside your head too.
 Yes?
 - [ ] One of the best things you did for society is you didn't have kids
+- [ ] I'm so sorry that behaviour is normalised in your life.